PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 ### Entry Deadlines and Key Dates:

 -	Submission of entries must be post-marked or delivered by 12/20/2021 to Tualatin River National Wildlife Refuge.
 No late entries will be considered.
-> Attention: Friends of TRNWRC c/o Bonnie Anderson
+> Attention: Friends of TRNWRC
+> c/o Bonnie Anderson
->	19255 SW Pacific Hwy, Sherwood, OR 97140
+>	19255 SW Pacific Hwy
+> Sherwood, OR 97140

 - Copy of filled [Offcial Entry Form](https://docs.google.com/forms/d/e/1FAIpQLSfmrDrWiKU144aH_rX42MJTeL0JuTmpozwz8D57UKt17yAIRg/viewform?usp=sf_link) is required to submit with the artwork
 -	Judging will occur the week of January 3rd, 2022